New requirements now in place

 - All sheep and most goat breeds born in Victoria from 1 January 2017 must be identified with an electronic NLIS (Sheep) tag before being consigned to a saleyard, abattoir, agricultural show or to another property.

-- From 31 December 2017, Victorian abattoirs and knackeries must scan electronic NLIS (Sheep) tags and record that animals are deceased on the NLIS database.
+- Since 31 December 2017, Victorian abattoirs and knackeries have been scanning electronic NLIS (Sheep) tags and recording animals are deceased on the NLIS database.

-- From 31 March 2018, all electronically tagged sheep and goats must be scanned in saleyards with tag information, along with the Property Identification Codes (PICs) of the vendor and purchaser, uploaded to the NLIS database.
+- Since 31 March 2018, all electronically tagged sheep and goats have been scanned in saleyards with tag information, along with the Property Identification Codes (PICs) of the vendor and purchaser, uploaded to the NLIS database.

-- Property to property (P2P) movement recording is required from 31 March 2018 where electronically tagged sheep or goats born after 1 January 2017 move directly between properties.
+- Since 31 March 2018 property to property (P2P) movement recording has been required where electronically tagged sheep or goats born after 1 January 2017 move directly between properties.

-- From 1 January 2019, all sheep and non-exempt goats introduced from interstate and born after 1 January 2019 must be electronically tagged before being dispatched from a Victorian property.
+- From 1 January 2019, all sheep and non-exempt goats introduced from interstate and born after 1 January 2019 must be tagged with an electronic NLIS (sheep) tag before being dispatched from a Victorian property.

 - The visual tag and mob based system, and the electronic system, will operate concurrently until 2022 when Victoria will have completed the transition to the electronic system.
 From 1 January 2022, all sheep and non-exempt goats will need to be identified with an electronic NLIS (Sheep) tag before being moved off a Victorian property.